2brandonh/Winter-CS32-2020/README.md

 # Project 3
 ![Imgur](https://i.imgur.com/ov4VDne.png)

 Kontagion focuses on the role of Socrates, a bacteriologist shrunk down into a petri dish to fight off swarms of bacteria.
-The project focuses on implementing polymorphism to derive each of the game's characters, enemies, and sprites.
+(Sounds unbelievable but this was our actual project) The project focuses on implementing polymorphism to derive each of the game's characters, enemies, and sprites.

 # Project 4
 ![Imgur](https://i.imgur.com/X7na80m.png)